Kenneth7117/AWS_Projects/Docker Bench/Readme.md

 # Conclusion
 - Use of Docker Bench in providing container best practises
-- Resolving a Warning Vulnerability to a Passs condition on the Docker Bench
+- Resolving a Warning Vulnerability to a Pass condition on the Docker Bench